woolsey2316/eLearn/README.md

 ### 3. Run the development server

-You can start the server using this command:
+You can start the server and client using this command:

 ```bash
 yarn dev